Exit polls vs exact poll for Gujarat and HP: Who got it right?

 Many pollsters had predicted that the BJP will come to power in Gujarat and Himachal Pradesh in assembly polls, but how many have got it right?

-New Delhi, Dec 08: The BJP has come out with flying colours in Gujarat with a landslide victory as it is set to win over 150 seats, but it is losing Himachal Pradesh to Congress.
-Interestingly, all pollsters had predicted BJP coming back to power in Gujarat, but not many protected that it was going to suffer defeat in Himachal Pradesh.
+New Delhi, Dec 08: The BJP has come out with flying colours in Gujarat with a landslide victory as it won over 150 seats, but lost Himachal Pradesh to Congress.
+Interestingly, all pollsters had predicted BJP coming back to power in Gujarat, but not many predicted that it was going to suffer defeat in Himachal Pradesh.

 So, how many predictions were right?